smilies-polito/NSS/README.md

 NSS validation relies on two datasets of murine cortical interneurons:

-* _PatchSeqDataset_ leverages the patch-seq technique, that combines patch-clamp with single-cell RNA-Seq (scRNA-Seq) to collect EP and transcriptomic profiles of 4,200 mouse visual cortical GABAergic interneurons, reconstructing the morphological conformation of 517 of them (Gouwens, N.W., Sorensen, S.A., Berg, J. et al. Classification of electrophysiological and morphological neuron types in the mouse visual cortex.
-Nat Neurosci 22, 1182–1195 (2019), https://doi.org/10.1038/s41593-019-0417-0).

-* _PatchClampDataset_ provides EP data from 1,938 neurons of adult mouse visual cortical neurons and morphological reconstructions for 461 of them (Gouwens, N. W., Sorensen, S. A., Baftizadeh, F., Budzillo, A., Lee, B. R., Jarsky, T., ... & Zeng, H. (2020).
+* _PatchSeqDataset_ leverages the patch-seq technique, that combines patch-clamp with single-cell RNA-Seq (scRNA-Seq) to collect EP and transcriptomic profiles of 4,200 mouse visual cortical GABAergic interneurons, reconstructing the morphological conformation of 517 of them (Primary publication: Gouwens, N. W., Sorensen, S. A., Baftizadeh, F., Budzillo, A., Lee, B. R., Jarsky, T., ... & Zeng, H. (2020).
 Integrated morphoelectric and transcriptomic classification of cortical GABAergic cells.
 Cell, 183(4), 935-953, https://doi.org/10.1016/j.cell.2020.09.057).

+* _PatchClampDataset_ provides EP data from 1,938 neurons of adult mouse visual cortical neurons and morphological reconstructions for 461 of them (Primary publication: Gouwens, N.W., Sorensen, S.A., Berg, J. et al. Classification of electrophysiological and morphological neuron types in the mouse visual cortex.
+Nat Neurosci 22, 1182–1195 (2019), https://doi.org/10.1038/s41593-019-0417-0).

 ## Release notes